 Jimmy Page owns two of them, but his favorite is his 1959 Les Paul sold to him by Joe Walsh around 1969.
 Jimmy recorded pretty much all of his iconic Led Zeppelin songs with that guitar, starting with Zeppelin’s second album.
 Page used a telecaster on the first album before he acquired his ’59 Les Paul.

 That summer, Led Zeppelin was in the middle of their eighth U.S. tour, and two heavy nights at Nassau Coliseum served as the final East Coast dates of the summer.
 After the show, Mick Hinton, John Bonham’s drum tech, who Jeff had met the year before at Madison Square Garden, invited Jeff to the stage after the show.
 Jeff was in the stands behind the stage and shouted to Mick, “How do I get down there?”

-Hinton picked up and tossed a guitar case to Jeff, who then walked down, past two security checkpoints with the case in hand, up onto the stage, and handed it back to Mick.
+Hinton picked up and tossed a guitar case belonging to the Led Zeppelin guitarist to Jeff, who then walked down, past two security checkpoints with the case in hand, up onto the stage, and handed it back to Mick.
 For years, the case was “hidden under a pile of junk deep in an attic” as Curtis shared with NYS Music.
 Living in Westbury, Curtis is a guitarist who can be found at open mic nights across Long Island and has performed in Hawaii, California and Sweden.

 Curtis shared the full story on Facebook how he wound up with the original case, and was recently able to return it to Jimmy.
 Read below their photo for the full story.